-However, provisional analysis shows that 55% of these casualties were pedestrians, 36% front seat passengers, 6% rear seat passengers and 9% cyclists.
+There has been a 4% decrease in child slights for 2015 and provisional analysis shows that 43% of these casualties were pedestrians, 18% front seat passengers, 35% rear seat passengers and 4% cyclists.

-4 PLANNED ROAD SAFETY CAMPAIGNS 2012
+4 PLANNED ROAD SAFETY CAMPAIGNS 2015

-4.1 Appendix 1 lists the road safety campaigns which will be undertaken by the Road Safety Team during 2013.
+A list of the road safety campaigns which will be undertaken by the Road Safety Team during 2016 will be published on the website.
 Wherever possible, the local media (newspaper, radio and TV) will assist and are key to getting the message across to the target audience.
 The team continue to have a good working relationship with the media and enjoy a high profile, with positive stories being run and picked up by both local and national newspapers and television.

 Road safety education will continue to be delivered in accordance with the Road Safety Strategy 2012/2020.
 However, collision data for the last three years is currently being analysed to establish the road users most at risk in relation to age and sex so that campaigns can be tailored to this priority.
-The budget for road safety education for 2013/14 is £15,500.
+The budget for road safety education for 2016/17 is £15,500.